nukedbit/blazor-wasm-servicestack/README.md

 Check the following links for more info

-## Executing Blazor and ServiceStack as a Desktop app
+## Executing Blazor and ServiceStack as a Standalone Desktop app

 [@mythz](https://github.com/mythz) Published an update to the [app dotnet tool](https://docs.servicestack.net/netcore-windows-desktop) that allow you to embedd this in a Windows Chromium Desktop App very easily with the latest v0.0.81+ app tool.